As an Amazon Associate I earn from qualifying purchases.

 The laws are clear about the illegal carrying or possession of certain weapons in Illinois:

-- It’s generally illegal to carry or possess any dangerous weapon, with knives having blades longer than 3 inches falling into this category.
+- It’s generally illegal to carry or possess any dangerous weapon, with knives having blades longer than 3 inches falling into this category in public or government buildings.

 - Carrying or possessing a dangerous weapon with the intent to use it against another person is prohibited.